 Every day, around the world, many in civil society turn to us for assistance in emergency situations and to help them achieve longer-term goals that will make their countries more just and democratic.

 The desire to live freely under a government that respects and protects fundamental freedoms and human rights was the primary motivation of the founders of the United States.
 Human rights have not only been part of the United States since its beginning — they were the reason our nation was created.
-The Constitution, the Bill of Rights, and the Thirteenth, Fourteenth, and Fifteenth Amendments protect many rights that, in the twentieth century, became recognized and protected in international human rights instruments, and the United States has played a central role in advancing these rights through the , ensuing covenants, and beyond.
+The Constitution, the Bill of Rights, and the Thirteenth, Fourteenth, and Fifteenth Amendments protect many rights that, in the twentieth century, became recognized and protected in international human rights instruments, and the United States has played a central role in advancing these rights through the Universal Declaration on Human Rights , ensuing covenants, and beyond.

 Defenders can be of any ethnicity, gender, sexual orientation, religious denomination, or age.
 They can come from any part of the world, and from any social class or background, and also can be a person with a disability.
 How individual defenders promote and protect human rights also varies across country, context, and profession and can include, but is not limited to:

 - Collecting and disseminating information on human rights violations;

 - Rallying action to secure accountability and end impunity;

 - Supporting better governance and government policy;